PojavLauncherTeam/PojavLauncher/README.md

                 Platform-independent: .jar files, libraries, configs, etc...</br>
                 Platform-dependent: .so files, etc...</br>
         - Create:</br>
-                file named `universal.tar.xz` with all platform-independent files</br>
+                A file named `universal.tar.xz` with all platform-independent files</br>
                 4 files named `bin-<arch>.tar.xz` with all platform-dependent files per-architecture</br>
         - Put these in `assets/components/jre/` folder</br>
         - (If needed) update the Version file with the current date</br>